destinyae/citrea/CONTRIBUTING.md

 If you see any problems regarding to code, or if you have any feature requests to be completed in the future, you may open an issue.
 However, before doing so, please search through the issues and pull requests to see if it's been done before to not to cause a duplicate issue.

 We have two different issue templates, one for the bugs and one for the feature requests.
 Please open issues using these templates.
 If you believe that your issue does not cover all of the fields in these templates, you can skip or leave some fields short.
-However, in general, you should write all necessary details for others to understand or develop on top of that.
+However, in general, you should write all the necessary details for others to understand or develop on top of that.

-Along with that, we expect the issue owner to be active in discussions when necessary (i.e. when steps could not be reprocuded or request is not clear), so please be aware of that.
+Along with that, we expect the issue owner to be active in discussions when necessary (i.e. when steps cannot be reproduced or the request is not clear), so please be aware of that.

 #### On typo fixes